 The English Baccalaureate (EBacc)

 It is possible for all students to choose a combination of courses which, if completed successfully, will lead to the award of the English Baccalaureate.
 Currently, in order to gain this award students must attain GCSE grade 4+ in

 - English language and literature

 - history or geography, and;

 - a language.

 In Key Stage 4 of the National Curriculum, students will follow courses leading to GCSE or equivalent qualifications.
 From Year 10 (ages 14-15), students select from a wide range of programmes.
 The full range of National Curriculum core and foundation subjects is available.
 However, we attempt to tailor students’ options to suit their particular needs.
 In pursuit of an individualised learning programme for all students, we try to provide a flexible curriculum which allows them to vary the number and type of qualifications they follow.
-Many students still follow more traditional courses leading to GCSE qualifications while many also mix vocational courses with their GCSEs.
-There are opportunities for students to study BTEC style 14-16 skills courses in school or at college, through courses offered by the Guildford 11-19 Partnership.
+Many students still follow more traditional courses leading to GCSE qualifications while many also mix applied or vocational courses with their GCSEs.
+There are opportunities for identified individuals to study applied 14-16 skills courses in school or at college or with other providers.